frida/frida-website/_i18n/en/_docs/gum-graft.md

-`gum-graft` is a tool for patching the binaries ahead of time.
-It is especially useful when trying to use the Interceptor api from the gadget on jailed iOS devices with `code_signing` enabled.
+The `gum-graft` tool is used for patching binaries ahead of time to allow Interceptor to instrument them in environments where runtime code modifications are prohibited.
+For now this only means Apple mobile OSes when strict code-signing policies are at play -- i.e. on jailed systems when running an app without a debugger having been attached.
+In such cases, override the [Gadget][] `code_signing` option and set it to `required`.

-You can download `gum-graft` from the [releases page](https://github.com/frida/frida/releases).
+You can download `gum-graft` from the [releases page][].

 {% highlight bash %}
 Usage: